Havoc Demon Hunter: Midnight Expansion Preview

 How Havoc Demon Hunter Feels to Play in Midnight

 The Havoc changes coming in Midnight indicate a clear intent to make the spec more free-form.
 Much of the friction and reliance on timers has been reduced, while maintaining the fast-paced combat that's always defined it, and I think they've broadly succeeded in that goal.
 Relative to other specializations, Havoc received far more targeted changes aimed at removing things that were pain points rather than adding to the toolkit, and it works well.
 It maintains the same gameplay loop, while reducing the extreme punishment for mis-timing buff windows.
+One casualty is relevant though - Fury generation is noticeably lower, in particular for Felblade Icon Felblade, which when paired with the removal of resets has a big impact on how frequently you run out of fuel.

 The key talents from the Class Tree remain present for Havoc, despite the necessary restructuring to accommodate Devourer.
 Almost all of the key pickups in Demonic Icon Demonic, The Hunt Icon The Hunt and Collective Anguish Icon Collective Anguish have been re-homed in the Spec tree, maintaining the previously successful War Within build structure.
 This makes sure that the core loop remains intact, and what you've seen in The War Within is very similar to the current presentation in Midnight.
 The conversion of Essence Break Icon Essence Break from a multiplier to a flat damage effect also cuts away one of the most oppressive buff overlap requirements.
 Some refinements (such as Glaive Tempest Icon Glaive Tempest being re-imagined as a passive proc) do need a little work, but there's a lot less redundancy in the talent tree overall.
 The final result is an improvement to The War Within - though a muted one - by maintaining the playstyle while removing the friction.
+The only concern though is whether they can strike a good balance on resource economy, as it may have been pulled back just a little too far.

 3.